adityayadav0111/sms-email-spam-classifier/README.md

-Sure!
-Here's a detailed overview for a README file that can be used for your GitHub repository on Email/SMS Spam Detection.
-This README is structured to provide clarity on what the project does, how to install and use it, and the underlying technologies.

----

 # 📧 Email/SMS Spam Detection

 This repository contains a **Spam Classifier** that detects whether an email or SMS message is **Spam** or **Not Spam**.
 The application uses **Natural Language Processing (NLP)** techniques to preprocess the input message and classify it using a pre-trained machine learning model.